frederic-perez/AmE-dictionary/data/dictionary.md

 __secondhand<sup>1</sup>__ _adj_ :four::hammer: (second-hand)
 __secondhand<sup>2</sup>__ _adv_ :two::hammer: (second-hand)
 __secret police__ _n_ A police force that operates secretly, esp. to suppress dissent against the government.
-__secret weapon__ _n_ :six: Something that will help you gain a big advantage over your competitors, that they do not know about.
 __secret__ _v_
 __secretariat__ _n_
 __secretary__ _n_ :mega: /ˈsɛk rɪˌtɛr i/